facastagnini/atom-better-git-blame/README.md

 Nope, you can use this plugin standalone and can turn off the UDP connection used with the Layer app (you can do this from the plugin's settings).

-**What's Layer?**

-Layer is a desktop app we're working on, currently in private beta.
-It surfaces all the relevant commits, pull requests, and issues for any piece of code you select in your editor.

-You can find a bit more about it at stepsize.com.

 <a name="permissions"></a>
 **Is my code sent to any servers?**